Sample Answer

 Conclusion and My View on the Meaning of Life

 In my view, life’s meaning lies in our interactions with others.
-The quality of interactions and the result of those interactions bring meaning to life.
+The quality of interactions and the result of those interactions bring sense to life.
 As mentioned earlier, I prescribe to the heroic life school of thought.
 We are beings that derive happiness from finding satisfaction in what we do.
-It makes little sense to deprive oneself of happiness here on earth in the hopes that doing things will result in a cumulative reward in the afterlife.
+It makes little sense to deprive oneself of joy here on earth in the hopes that doing things will result in a cumulative reward in the afterlife.
 From a religious perspective, Jesus, as an innovator, showed man that loving one’s neighbor was essential yet did not guarantee access to eternal life.
 In his painting, Michelangelo depicted man as God’s image and that God passed on His character and personality to man so that man can live in harmony, happiness, and fulfillment while on earth.
 I, therefore, believe that a saintly life is a life of slavery that a person self-condemns in the hopes of attaining eternal freedom.
-To truly enjoy one’s purpose on earth and to live a life that is fulfilling, one has to put oneself first in terms of finding satisfaction, and this satisfaction should include bringing happiness to others.
+To truly enjoy one’s purpose on earth and to live a fulfilling life, one has to put oneself first in terms of finding satisfaction, and this satisfaction should include bringing happiness to others.
 Hence, a heroic life is the true meaning of life.

 References

 Allison, S. T. (2016).
 The initiation of heroism science.
-Heroism Science: An Interdisciplinary Journal, 1(1), 1.
+Heroism Science: An Interdisciplinary Journal1(1), 1.

 Burton, E. C., & Collins, K. A. (2012).
 Religions and the Autopsy.
 Medscape News and Perspective.